 To go to the your Patient Portal, go the website by clicking the link below

-If you have questions or need a username and password to PAY ON LINE, please contact the Financial Department at 615-292-5722, Option 1
+If you have questions or need a username and password to PAY ON LINE, please contact the Surgical Clinic Billing and Financial Department at 615-292-5722, Option 1

 Some elective procedures or patients with self-pay coverage may not be covered by insurance and you will be expected to pay for your care by yourself.
 Self-Pay patients will be expected to pay the day’s charges on the day of the service.
 There may be additional charges for tests and other services rendered subsequent to your visit.
 If you are having a procedure done, you will be expected to make mutually agreeable payment arrangements prior to receiving the service.

-Self-Pay patients must talk to one of our Financial Counselors on payment policy and arrangements.
+Self-Pay patients must talk to one of our Surgical Clinic Billing and Financial Counselors on payment policy and arrangements.
 If you have questions regarding your account please call our billing office at 615-292-5722.